Lucy-Qingya-Wu/readable/README.md

 ### Prerequisites

 npm is needed.
 If you have Node installed, then you should have npm.
 Otherwise, install [Node](https://nodejs.org/en/).

 ### Installing

-API Server: You can download the server code from [here](https://github.com/udacity/reactnd-project-readable-starter).You can find the API documentation for the server [here](https://github.com/udacity/reactnd-project-readable-starter/blob/master/README.md).
+This repo only contains the front-end portion of this project.
+You will need to download the back-end API server code in order to interact with the front end.
+More info about the API server is [here](https://github.com/udacity/reactnd-project-readable-starter/blob/master/README.md).

+Install and run the back-end API Server:

 To clone the repo:
 ```